bcrowell/kcals/README.md

 The input formats that are supported are KML and the text format written by gpsvisualizer.com.
 Writes total stats to stdout.
-Also writes some spreadsheet data to kcals.csv, which can be used to graph the elevation profile.
+Also writes some spreadsheet data to profile.csv, which can be used to graph the elevation profile.

 Preferences are read from the file ~/.kcals, but can be overridden from the command line